LimboDancer-Canary/QuantumOfTrust/Quantum_of_Trust_Equations_in_Noir.md

     stake: Field,

     /// Difficulty rating from 0 (trivial) to 10 (extremely difficult).
+    ///
+    /// Assessed by the provider at contract acceptance.
+For task-level contracts
+    /// (sub-subcontracts), difficulty is set by the task provider.
+Phase difficulty
+    /// aggregates from task difficulties via stake-weighted average (computed off-circuit):
+    /// d_phase = Σ(d_task × s_task) / Σ(s_task)
+    ///
+    /// See: The_Difficulty_of_Assessing_Difficulty.md
     difficulty: Field,

     /// Outcome stored as offset: 0=-100 (failure), 100=0 (partial), 200=+100 (success).